-Nine ways to improve your university course descriptions
+Nine ways to improve your university course pages

 You know the ones.
 The pages on your website that include all the information about each course you offer as a uni, and what it covers.

-Not likely to be as high up the priority list as your prospectus or high profile ad campaign, granted.
+Not likely to be as high up the priority list as your rebrand or high profile ad campaign, perhaps?

 But for many unis, course pages happen to be some of the most visited pages on their website.

-Because…after you’ve sparked prospective students’ interest with your high profile comms, and nudged them along with your social media content – it’s your web pages they’re likely to head to, to get the detailed info on each course, and what they can expect.
+Because…after you’ve sparked prospective students’ interest with your above the line comms, and nudged them along with your social media content – it’s your web pages they’re likely to head to, to get the detailed info on each course, and what they can expect.

 So, how do yours measure up?